Xbox Game Studios: As Microsoft Games and Microsoft Game Studios (2000–2011)

-In the early 1990s, Microsoft published a few video games.
-It published subLOGIC's Microsoft Flight Simulator and several Microsoft Entertainment Pack compilations of minigames, but was best known for MS-DOS and Microsoft Windows.
+Early in the history of Microsoft the software company published video games like Olympic Decathlon, but Steve Ballmer reportedly persuaded Bill Gates to deemphasize them to professionalize the company's image.
+By the early 1990s, Microsoft published subLOGIC's Microsoft Flight Simulator and several Microsoft Entertainment Pack compilations of minigames, but was best known for MS-DOS and Microsoft Windows.
 In 1992, the company began increasing its focus on games.
 It announced Microsoft Golf for Windows, based on Access Software's Links, and expanded the games division from two to six people with the intention of commissioning more products from other developers.

 Microsoft acquired FASA Interactive in 1999 for its MechWarrior game series, Access Software, and Aces Game Studio, which worked on Flight Simulator.
 The Games Group had also established long-term publishing deals with developers like Ensemble Studios (Age of Empires, Age of Mythology), and Digital Anvil (Starlancer).
 Under Microsoft, FASA Interactive was renamed FASA Studio, and Access Software became Salt Lake Games Studio.

 Microsoft transitioned the Games Group into a wholly separate division named Microsoft Games around March 2000, along with other consolidation of games-related projects within Microsoft.
 This came alongside the public announcement of the first Xbox console, with Microsoft Games to serve as a developer and publisher of titles for both Xbox and Windows.
 Robbie Bach, who held executive positions in Microsoft's entertainment divisions, was named senior vice-president while Ed Fries, a member of the former Games Group and instrumental for some of its acquisitions, was named as vice-president of the new division.
 Shane Kim served as the division's general manager.
 In 2001, the division was renamed Microsoft Game Studios (MGS).

 FASA Studio and Salt Lake Games Studio remained with Microsoft Game Studios.
 Digital Anvil and Ensemble Studios were acquired by Microsoft in 2000 and 2001, respectively.
 One of the first major studio acquisitions following the division's formation was Bungie in June 2000, in the midst of its development of Halo: Combat Evolved.
 With the acquisition, Halo, which had been planned for release on personal computers, became a Microsoft-published title as well as a launch title for the Xbox on its release in 2001.
 Turn 10 Studios was established in 2001 for work on the Forza series of racing games.
 In September 2002, Microsoft Game Studios acquired Rare, who had previously extensively developed for Nintendo platforms.
 In 2003, Microsoft recognized that the EA Sports label was in a far stronger position to develop sports games for the Xbox console, and among realignment steps, laid off about 78 employees within Microsoft Game Studios that were developing sports games in-house, and sold Salt Lake Games Studio, now named Indie Games to Take-Two Interactive in 2004, where it became Indie Built.